danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-State-based notifications are easy to use, but less flexible than context-based ones.
+State-based notifications are easy to use, but less flexible than context-based ones, since they are meant to present a specific view.

 ## Context-based notifications

-Context-based notifications use an observable context instead of state:
+Context-based notifications use an observable ``SystemNotificationContext`` instead of state:

 ```swift
 struct ContentView: View {